diana-shyrokikh/pet-shelter-site/README.md

 ## Accessing the Application

-1. Pet Shelter Site is accessible at `http://localhost:8000/`.
+1. The Pet Shelter Website is accessible at `http://localhost:8000/`.
 2. Django Admin Page is accessible at `http://localhost:8000/admin`.